Lamar Jackson Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Lamar Jackson Player Prop Bets for NFL Week 6 - Baltimore vs. Los Angeles

-Lamar Jackson will have several player props available when he suits up on Sunday at 1:00 PM ET live on CBS.
-Jackson and the Baltimore Ravens (4-1) play the Los Angeles Chargers (4-1) in Week 6 at M&T Bank Stadium.
+Bookmakers have installed player props for Lamar Jackson ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+Jackson and the Baltimore Ravens (4-1) hit the field against the Los Angeles Chargers (4-1) in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.